 Sinclair’s Bayview and Peerless Resort in Port Blair are some of the nice hotels to stay.
 Located in close proximity to the beach, both the hotels offer sea view rooms.
 Corbyn’s Cove Beach lies just a few steps away from Peerless Resort.
 They serve a variety of seafood dishes on demand.

 Dolphin Resort is one of the best budget-friendly hotels in Havelock Island.
 It is a huge and well-maintained property run by Andaman Government.
-Vijaynagar Beach (also called beach number 5) is within walking distance from the resort.
+Vijaynagar Beach (also called beach number 5) is within walking distance of the resort.

 For those looking for a luxurious stay, Sea Shell Beach Resort is a good choice.
 They have bungalow-type sea view rooms and a nice restaurant named “Urban Tadka”.